 Our low-cost camping fees totalled $1,137.46.

-Tour expenses, including the Woolnorth Tour to Cape Grim, the Macquarie Harbour and Gordon River Cruise, the West Coast Wilderness Railway, the Cape Raoul boat trip, the Isle of the Dead boat tour, the Port Arthur entry fees, the Bruny Island cruise, and the Maria Island cruise, totalled $3,008.00.
+Tour expenses, covering the Woolnorth Tour to Cape Grim, the Macquarie Harbour and Gordon River Cruise, the West Coast Wilderness Railway, the Cape Raoul boat trip, the Isle of the Dead boat tour, Port Arthur entry fees, the Bruny Island cruise, and the Maria Island cruise, amounted to $3,008.00.

-Throughout the trip, we covered a total of 10,345 kilometres and used 2,290 litres of fuel, averaging 22.14 litres per 100 kilometres.
-Given Tasmania's topography, we are very pleased with these figures.
+During the trip, we travelled a total of 10,345 kilometres and consumed 2,290 litres of fuel, with an average of 22.14 litres per 100 kilometres.
+Considering Tasmania's terrain, we are quite satisfied with these results.

 No comments: